adamdai/neural_elevation_models/README.md

 ## Path Planning

 The script `nemo_planning.py` loads a trained NEMo and performs path planning via A* initialization then continuous path optimization.
+For AirSim environments, it generates a `path.npy` file which can then be used by the `car_path_track.py` scripts in [AirSim-Data-Collection](https://github.com/adamdai/AirSim-Data-Collection) to execute the path in simulation.